-'The only source of knowledge is experience' Albert Einstein
+'The only true source of knowledge is experience.'
+Albert Einstein

 As Experience Director at Oracle, I'm introducing some humancentric design methods to the global technology giant.
 We organised a Global Experience Day in October 2019.
 16 countries.
 1200 players.
 All dancing to the tunes I wrote them!